-Step back in time into 18th century Cherokee village
+Step back in time into an 18th-century Cherokee village

 Before Alexander Hamilton ever met Aaron Burr, there was an Oconaluftee Indian Village and, thanks to the dedication of many present-day Cherokee historians, you can easily travel back to that time and place for an interactive 1750 experience led by Cherokee guides and mentors.